Editor’s note: The following is a guest post from Christiana Rattazzi, VP, Marketing & Partnerships, at Euclid.

 Navigating these diverse preferences will require retailers to approach their customers the way service-focused industries do: by meeting and exceeding expectations in a way that delights customers and ensures their enduring loyalty.
 Think of it as retail as a service.

 1. Give back time with convenience-driven services

 Today, demands for our time are endless.
 Retailers that can give this precious and finite commodity back to consumers will earn their loyalty, much in the way that Amazon has become a staple to Millennial shoppers.

 Investing in technologies that can evolve alongside your business, and optimizing the services you offer to make each store visit more efficient, will allow store associates to focus more on their personal relationships with customers and improve the overall shopping experience.

 Retailers, like Indochino, who approach their store experience as a luxury service and offer complimentary hemming and fitting, have also seen success with customer loyalty.
-Tending to these finer details is a differentiator between retailers who sell the same (or similar) products and brands, and goes a long way in earning customer appreciation.
+Tending to these finer details is a differentiator between retailers who sell the same (or similar) products and brands, and goes a long way in earning customer appreciation with Millennial shoppers.

 By using data algorithms to determine the best distribution practices, Verizon has been able to improve in-store customer experiences, while Target has improved shipping time by sourcing online orders from local stores rather than distribution centers.

 In improving overall business functions, these retailers have been able to focus on better serving their customers and delivering a more convenient store experience, which ultimately gives time back to each shopper.